peterddrummond/xspde_matlab/doc/source/api.rst

         in.transforms{n} = [t(1), ..., t(4)] >= 0

     There is one transform vector per observable.
 The ``j``-th index, ``t(j)``, indicates a Fourier transform on the ``j``-th axis.
 The normalization of the Fourier transform is such that the :math:`k=0` value in momentum space corresponds to the integral over space, with an additional factor of :math:`1/\sqrt{2\pi}`.
 This gives a Fourier integral which is symmetrically normalized in ordinary and momentum space.
-The Fourier transform is such that
+The Fourier transform that is graphed is such that
     :math:`k=0` is the *central* value.

 .. attribute:: in.olabels